nlsynth/iroha/README.md

 (0) First of all, build the binary.

     > $ ./configure; make
-You may also have to (install and) run auto tools if you got this package from git.
+You may also have to (install automake, autoconf, libtool and) set up autotools if you got this package from git.

-    > $ aclocal; automake; autoconf
+    > $ autoreconf

 (1) Try to read Iroha IR in S-expression and just dump it.